purduesigbots/pros-docs/v5/okapi/tutorials/walkthrough/chassis-controller-builder.rst

                             {0.001, 0, 0.0001}, // Turn controller gains
                             {0.001, 0, 0.0001}  // Angle controller gains (helps drive straight)
                           )
-                          .build()
+                          .build();
          }

 Configuring derivative filters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are using OkapiLib's PID control instead of the built-in control, you cna pass in derivative
+If you are using OkapiLib's PID control instead of the built-in control, you can pass in derivative
 term filters.
 These are applied to the PID controllers' derivative terms to smooth them.
 If you use
 OkapiLib's PID control but do not specify any derivative filters, the default filter is a
 ``PassthroughFilter``.
+Take a look at the filtering API `here <../../api/filters/index.html>`_.

 .. tabs ::
    .. tab :: One filter